charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \footnotetext{LogGC measures the offline running time and size of garbage collected logs; there is no comparison to native would be applicable.}

 Of these, @tbl:prior-benchmarks shows the benchmarks used to evaluate each tool, of which there are quite a few.
-First, we eliminated several benchmarks from this set as non-starters for the reasons described in @tbl:excluded-bmarks.
+First, we eliminated several benchmarks from this set as non-starters for the reasons described in @tbl:excluded.
-Then, we prioritized implementing frequently-used benchmarks, easy-to-implement benchmarks, and benchmarks which we believe have value in representing a computational science use-case.
+Then, we prioritized implementing frequently-used benchmarks, easy-to-implement benchmarks, and benchmarks that we believe have value in representing a computational science use-case.

 - **HTTP/FTP servers/clients/traffic.**
   The most common benchmark class from prior work, HTTP servers/traffic, HTTP servers/clients, FTP servers/traffic, and FTP servers/clients are popular because prior work focuses overwhelmingly on provenance for the sake of security (auditing, intrusion detection, or digital forensics).
   Therefore, we implement HTTP servers with simulated traffic, HTTP servers with specific clients, and FTP servers with simulated traffic.
   Although we wanted to implement FTP servers with specific clients, all of those executions reach the callstack depth in ltrace, even when fetching a single file, so we had to drop those.
-  We do not think they are substantially different from the FTP servers with simulated traffic.
+  We do not think they are substantially different from the FTP servers with simulated traffic.  [^DSK: is there value in FTP today, given how rarely it is still supported/permitted?]

 - **Compiling packages.**
-  Compiling packages from source is a common operation in computational science, therefore we implemented as many of these as we could and implemented some of our own.
+  Compiling packages from source is a common operation in computational science, so we implemented as many of these as we could and also implemented some of our own.
   However, compiling LLVM takes more than twice as long as the longest benchmark, so we excluded LLVM specifically from the benchmark suite.
-  We implemented a pattern for compiling packages from Spack which discounts the time taken to download sources, counting only the time taken to unpack, patch, configure, compile, link, and install them.
+  We implemented a pattern for compiling packages from Spack that discounts the time taken to download sources, counting only the time taken to unpack, patch, configure, compile, link, and install them.
   We try compiling Python, Boost, HDF5, glibc, Apache HTTPd, and Perl.
-  We would like to implement compilation for more packages, in particular xSDK [@bartlettXSDKFoundationsExtremescale2017] packages.
+  In the future, we plan to implement compilation for more packages, in particular xSDK [@bartlettXSDKFoundationsExtremescale2017] packages.  [^DSK: not sure if this goes here or in Future Work/Conclusions.]

 [^llvm]: Compiling LLVM from source takes multiple times longer than the longest benchmark.
 Since we already have many compilation benchmarks, we opted to increase the iteration counts (thereby reducing variance in our data) rather than include LLVM.

 - **Browsers.**
   Implementing headless for browsers in "batch-mode" without GUI interaction is not impossibly difficult, but non-trivial.
   Furthermore, we deprioritized this benchmark because few computational science applications resemble the workload of a web browser.
-  If we had more time, we would implement this benchmark too.
+  If we had more time, we would implement this benchmark too. [^DSK: not sure if this goes here or in Future Work/Conclusions.]

 - **Un/archive.**
-  Archive and unarchiving would be a common task for retrieving data or source code.
+  Archive and unarchiving is a common task for retrieving data or source code.
   We benchmark un/archiving several archives with several compression algorithms.
   Choosing a compression algorithm may turn an otherwise I/O-bound workload to a CPU-bound workload, which would make the impact of provenance tracing smaller.